-HLTAs are highly skilled and have good knowledge of specific aspects of the curriculum, they are able to undertake whole class teaching activities under the guidance of a teacher, with teachers remaining the leaders and experts in the classroom.
+HLTAs are highly skilled and have good knowledge of specific aspects of the curriculum.
+You will be able to undertake whole class teaching activities under the guidance of a teacher, with teachers remaining the leaders and experts in the classroom.
 The particular responsibilities of an individual HLTA is decided by the school management.

-The three preparation days are designed for candidates that already meet the 33 standards and support candidates in preparing for assessment: completion of tasks; production of supporting evidence and the assessor visit to setting.
-These three preparation days are designed to address all the HLTA standards in relation to candidates’ work in their own educational settings.
+The three preparation days are designed for candidates that already meet the 33 standards and to support candidates in preparing for assessment.
+This will include completion of tasks, gathering of supporting evidence and an assessor visit to your setting.
+These three preparation days are designed to address all the HLTA standards in relation to your work in your own educational settings.

 Facilities and Special Features

-The University of Northampton is recognised as one of the leading national providers of Higher Level Teaching Assistant (HLTA) programmes and is the sole Regional Provider of Assessment of HLTA Candidates in the East Midlands region.
-They work in close liaison with the four other regional RPAs within the HLTA National Assessment Partnership (NAP) to maintain quality, consistency and continuity of the programme.
+We are recognised as one of the leading national providers of Higher Level Teaching Assistant (HLTA) programmes and are the sole Regional Provider of Assessment (RPA) of HLTA Candidates in the East Midlands region.
+We work closely with the three other regional RPAs within the HLTA National Assessment Partnership (HNAP) to maintain the quality, consistency and continuity of the programme.

 Candidates can also benefit from:

-- venues throughout the East Midlands area (Northampton, Leicester, Lincoln and Derby)
+- venues throughout the East Midlands area (Northampton, Leicester, Lincoln, Derby and Nottingham)

 - a programme designed to meet the training needs of employed teaching assistants